 Singing bowl (1 min)

-Singing Bowl (1 minute) is a short meditative scene with a single Tibetan bronze bowl: a soft tonal strike followed by a long (10–25 s) humming tail with multiple overtones.
-Singing bowls historically come from Himalayan Buddhist practice; modern alloys typically contain up to 7 metals (copper, tin, silver, gold and others), which creates the characteristic uneven overtone series — the distinguishing "alive" mark of a real bowl versus an electronic emulator.
+Singing Bowl (1 minute) is a short meditative scene with a single Tibetan bronze bowl: a soft tonal strike followed by a long humming tail of 10 to 25 seconds with multiple overtones.
+Singing bowls historically come from Himalayan Buddhist practice; modern alloys typically contain up to seven metals (copper, tin, silver, gold and others), which creates the characteristic uneven overtone series, the distinguishing alive mark of a real bowl versus an electronic emulator.

 The psychophysiology of this sound is reasonably well studied.
-Goldsby and colleagues (Journal of Evidence-Based Complementary & Alternative Medicine, 2017) ran a randomised study with 62 participants using Himalayan singing bowls and recorded statistically significant reductions in tension, anger, fatigue and depressed mood after a session, compared to a silent control.
-The authors' explanation involves the overtone density: a long overtone-rich tail produces in the brain an "immersion in the harmonic spectrum," which facilitates synchronisation of EEG rhythms toward the alpha band.
+Goldsby and colleagues (Journal of Evidence-Based Complementary & Alternative Medicine, 2017) ran a randomised study with 62 participants using Himalayan singing bowls and recorded statistically significant reductions in tension, anger, fatigue and depressed mood after a session, compared with a silent control.
+The authors' explanation involves overtone density: a long overtone-rich tail produces in the brain an immersion in the harmonic spectrum, which facilitates synchronisation of EEG rhythms toward the alpha band.

-Use this short recording as a "sound bell" to start and end meditation, as a session marker (Pomodoro-style but gentler), as a falling-asleep cue (one strike before sleep) and as an "acoustic reset" after a stressful conversation.
-Pairs with Om Mantra, 432 Hz, Melodic Gong.
-Not suitable as long-form background — this is an event scene, not a background scene.
+Use this short recording as a sound bell to start and end meditation, as a session marker (Pomodoro-style but gentler), as a falling-asleep cue (one strike before sleep), or as an acoustic reset after a stressful conversation.
+Pairs with Om Mantra, 432 Hz and Melodic Gong.
+Not suitable as long-form background; this is an event scene, not a background scene.

 Included in Mixes